titon/toolkit/docs/en/components/accordion.md

 # Accordion #

+Allows collapsing and expanding of multiple sections of content.

+## Usage ##

 An accordion must be structured using an unordered or ordered list.
 Every item in the list should have an accompanying header and section.
-The header will be bound with a click event that toggles its sibling section.
+The header will be bound with a click event that toggles the display of its sibling section, while also closing other sections (can be changed through options).
 The markup within each item can be customized to an extent, but will require configuration when the JavaScript is initialized.